leesei/node-hkstock-holdings/README.md

 var _result = {
     code,  // code of the stock
     name,  // name of the stock
-    // user input for computing `period`
+    // period specified by user
     startDate,
     endDate,
     // actual dates where data is retrieved